Administrative review - patent

 The administrative review procedure is a quick, simple and cheap alternative to court proceedings.

-There is no time limit for submitting a request for administrative review.
-You can submit a request for administrative review until the time limit for opposition has passed (nine months after the date on which the patent was granted) and any opposition cases have been finally settled.
-If a case concerning administrative patent limitation is in progress, you must also wait until it has been finally settled.
-Nor can you request review until such time as a court case concerning the patent has been finally settled.
-This applies to both invalidity cases and infringement cases.
-A party that has previously brought a court action concerning the validity of a patent cannot normally later request review of the patent.
+There is no deadline for submitting a request for administrative review.
+You can submit a request for administrative review when the deadline for opposition has passed and any opposition cases or cases concerning administrative patent limitation have been finally settled.
+The same applies as long as a case concerning the patent in the courts has not been finally decided.
+A party that has previously brought a court action concerning the validity of a patent cannot normally request review of the patent at a later date.

-On receiving the request, the NIPO will send out an invoice which must be paid for the case to be processed.
+On receiving the request, the NIPO will send you an invoice which must be paid before the case is processed.
 Half the amount will repaid if the NIPO rejects the request.

-If the request is upheld in amended form, the holder must pay a fee to prepare a new patent specification.
+If the request leads to the patent being upheld in amended form, the holder must pay a fee to pay for preparing a new patent specification.

 When can you request administrative review?

-If the request is based on something other than the patent having been granted in contravention of Sections 1, and 2 and 8 second paragraph third – fifth sentence of the Patents Act, the request will be rejected.
-The grounds for invalidation set forth in Section 52, first paragraph, points 32) to 5) of the Patents Act cannot therefore be used in requests for administrative review.
+If the request is based on something other than the patent having been granted in contravention of Sections 1-2 or Section 8 second paragraph third – fifth sentence of the Patents Act, the request will be rejected.
+The grounds for invalidation set forth in Section 52, first paragraph, points 3) to 5) of the Patents Act can therefore not be used in requests for administrative review.
 They must instead be brought before the courts.

 How to write a request for administrative review

 A request for administrative review must be filed at the NIPO.
-There are some formal conditions regarding what a request for review has to contain and how it is to be worded.
+There are some formal conditions regarding what a request for review should contain and how it is to be worded.

 - It must be in writing.